Choose another writer in this calendar:

 security.
 In 1952 he was named "cartoonist of the year."
 A mock

-presidential bid by Pogo grew into literary event when the writer Carl Sandburg
+presidential bid by his comic strip possum turned into national movement when the writer Carl Sandburg

 the National Cartoonist Society.
-By 1954, his relationship with the
+Moreover, he was the first strip

 In addition to his work on Pogo, Kelly reviewed books, wrote articles and nonsense verse, illustrated books, delivered hundreds of lectures and sang some of the songs in the record 'Songs of the Pogo.'
 His wide influence in seen in the works of such artists as Jeff Smith (The Bone) and Cathy Hill (Mad Raccoons).

-"Pogo's swamp was as real as Hogan's Alley or the Katzenjammers' island or Slumberland or Popey's Dice Island or Flash Gordon's underwater world of Mongo or Terry's Orient or Kokonino Kounty.
-Or as unreal - take your pick.
+"Pogo's swamp was as real as Hogan's Alley or the Katzenjammers' island or Slumberland or Popeye's Dice Island or Flash Gordon's underwater world of Mongo or Terry's Orient or Kokonino Kounty.
+Or as unreal – take your pick.
 And, like the other settings, it was wonderful in no small part because it was a place that could exists only in the comic strips – in no other medium, no other art form."
-(Richard Marschall in America's Great Comoc-Strip Artists, 1989)
+(America's Great Comic-Strip Artists: From the Yellow Kid to Peanuts by Richard Marschall, 1997, p.
+272)

 In the 1960s Kelly had health problems and he left more and more of the drawing to others.
 He regularly reprinted Pogo, resulting in more than three dozen paperbacks during his lifetime.
 In 1969 a Pogo animated cartoon was shown on TV.
 For the sake of economy, the size of the strips became more reduced in later years, which made the dialogue more difficult to read.
 Kelly died in Hollywood on October 18, 1973, of complications of diabetes.
 He had recently had a leg amputated.
 From 1973 the strip was continued for some years by Kelly's son Stephen and his widow Selby, with the help of several assistants.
 A new version, titled Walt Kelly's Pogo started to run in 1989.
 The strip was written by Larry Doyle and drawn by Neal Sternecky.
 Doyle left the strip in 1991, Sternecky went solo with it until Kelly's children Pete and Carolyn took it over in 1992; it ended the next year.

-POGO: The strip depicts Okefenokee swamp, where worms, insects, birds, reptiles, herbivores and carnivores live in more or less peacefully.
+POGO: The strip depicts Okefenokee swamp, where worms, insects, birds, reptiles, herbivores and carnivores live in more or less peacefully, and are filled with similar whimsical humor as the Mad Hatter's tea party in Lewis Carroll's Alice's Adventures in Wonderland (1865).
 Central characters are Pogo, the warmhearted and modest little opossum, "a possum by trade," the anarchistic and egoistic Albert the Alligator, Dr. Howland Owl, the bear P.T.
 Bridgeport, Beauregard, the retired bloodhound, the snooping turtle Churchy-la-Femme, and Porky the porcupine.
 The antagonism between Albert and Pogo has been seen as symbolic representation of the Ego and Id.
 "A comic strip is like a dream..."
 Kelly once said.
 Comparable philosophical juxtapositions has been widely used in cartoons, as in Bill Watterson's Calvin and Hobbes or in Charles Schulz's Peanuts.
 "Yep, son, we have met the enemy and he is us."
 (Pogo's observation upon seeing the garbage-cluttered swamp.
 Note: "We have met the enemy, and they are ours."
 Dispatch from U.S. brig Niagara to General William Henry Harrison, announcing his victory at the battle of Lake Erie, September 10, 1813.)
 "I'll tell you, son, the minority got us out-numbered!"
 (Congressman Frog)

 Kelly put more than six hundred named or otherwise identifiable creatures in the swamp, each with a distinct personality and different voices.
 His characters talked and argued constantly with a poetic language that mixed Elizabethan English, French, and white and black Southern.
 Once Dr Owl explained: "The natural born reason we didn't git no yew-ranium when we crosses the li'l yew tree and the gee-ranium is on account of cause we didn't have no geiger counter".
 He played on words and especially on names, thus Simple J. Malarkey, a mean-spirited bobcat, referred to Senator Joseph McCarthy.
-He mocked also such well-known figures as J. Edgar Hoover, George Wallace, Spiro Agnew, Nikita Khrushchev, who was a boorish pig, and Fidel Castro, a seedy goat.
+He mocked also such well-known figures as George Wallace (Prince Pompadoodle), Lyndon Johnson (a Texas longhorn centaur), Nikita Khrushchev, who was a boorish pig, and Fidel Castro, a seedy goat.
 Richard Nixon was Kelly's most represented figure, portrayed as Malarkey's sidekick, Indian Charlie, and later as a teapot-shaped spider named Sam.
-Much meaning could be deriverd from the way political personalities were drawn: Angew was a uniformed hyena and J. Edgar Hoover as a bulldog.
+Much meaning can be deriverd from the way political personalities were drawn: Angew was a uniformed hyena and J. Edgar Hoover as a bulldog.
+In the 1950s, when the political scene was a taboo even in the Mad magazine, Kelly's joking on actual politicians was an unique act.
+It has been said, that Pogo was the most censored comic strip of its time.